Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 ---

-The Hack computer is a von Neumann platform.
+The Hack computer is a <pmark>von Neumann platform</pmark>.
 It's a simple computer with a 16-bit architecture which has:
 1. A CPU
 2. A **read-only memory (ROM)** that stores the computer instructions.
 It is 16-bit wide and have a 15-bit address space (i.e. it can hold $32K (2^{15})$ 16-bit instructions).
 3. A **random access memory (RAM)** that stores the computer data.
 It is also 16-bit wide and have a 15-bit address space.